Offers social and community service programs in addition to Shabbat and festival services and educational programs

 Modern Orthodox community.
 Welcomes visitors from all levels of observance.
 Youth programming, ongoing adult education, social-action committee, Shabbat morning child care, Shabbat lunch, daily services.

-A progressive, egalitarian Jewish community, welcoming all, including returning Jews and interfaith families.
-Hebrew school.
-Lively musical family services every month.
+Progressive, egalitarian Jewish community, welcomes returning Jews and interfaith families.
+Hebrew school, lively musical family services every month.

 Intergenerational and egalitarian learning community that emphasizes participation and belonging.
 Religious school and preschool.